bic-org-uk/bic-lcf/LCF-Authentication-and-Authorisation.md

     patron-pin: 1234 <--- use the same encoding as for HTTP/BASIC "unique-id:pin" BASE64 or encoded with a pre-shared secret Reponds with:
     HTTP/200
-    ...
+    Where the Body / Payload is an authorisation entity response.
+Note that the authorisation entity response could be empty, indicating that there are no authorisations granted.

     -- or --

-    HTTP/4xx - go get your access token from the IdP again, or if using HTTP BASIC, then your credentials were invalid for forbidden.
+    HTTP/401 - go get your access token from the IdP again, or if using HTTP BASIC, then your credentials were invalid.

+    -- or --

+    HTTP/403 - your access token or credentials were correct, however you do not have access to this resource.

 The response to a successful authorisations request is a list of zero or more "AUTHORISATION" entities.
 This is detailed within the LCF 1.01 standard, [here](https://github.com/anthonywhitford/bic-lcf/wiki/LCF-Version-1.0.1#e13).